Caveat: 좋은 놈, 나쁜 놈, 이상한 놈

 Caveat: Kimchee Rockets

 Korea has no donkeys, mules or horses.
-I don't know if this is characteristically Asian, or if it is more specific to Korea, as a legacy of the total destruction of the Korean War.
-But it's one way in which that makes rural Korea different from other poor or developing countries I've visited – mostly these have been in Latin America, where there are strong traditions of using equine beasts of burden, but I also remember seeing a lot of rural animals pulling things in Morocco.
+I don’t know if this is characteristically Asian, or if it is more specific to Korea, as a legacy of the total destruction that occurred during the Korean War.
+But it’s one way in which that makes rural Korea different from other poor or developing countries I’ve visited – mostly these have been in Latin America, where there are strong traditions of using equine beasts of burden, but I also remember seeing a lot of rural animals pulling things in Morocco.

 Anyway, rural Koreans use these small, two-wheeled tractors instead.
 They can pull carts to and from town, they can work in the fields… they are general-purpose, internal combustion beasts of burden – although you can’t eat one if things get rough.
 Back when I was in Korea with the US Army, the soldiers had a slightly insulting name for these tractors: kimchee rockets.
 For whatever reason, that term has stuck with my mental vocabulary – it’s difficult for me to think of them as anything else.